 “How do you make something out of nothing?,” asked one such operative who was granted anonymity to speak candidly about the matter.
 “By acting guilty when you’re innocent.”

 Another senior party official said that the White House “has a lot of egg on their face” and described the events as a “PR nightmare”.

-Frankly, I have a tad of nostalgia for Clinton because, Monica excluded, he was a much more sensible (and honest -- believe it or not?) man than Obama and far less of a threat to our country and the world.
-Not nearly as much went wrong under eight years of Clinton's watch than in less than two years of Obama's.
-It's pathetic, actually, that Bill is now so willing, as apparently he was, to carry water for the new president in this kind of cheesy operation.
+Frankly, I have a tad of nostalgia for Clinton because, Monica excluded, he was a much more sensible (and honest – believe it or not?) man than Obama and far less of a threat to our country and the world.
+Not nearly as much went wrong under eight years of Clinton’s watch than in less than one year of Obama’s.
+It’s pathetic, actually, that Bill is now so willing, as apparently he was, to carry water for the new President in this kind of cheesy operation.
 Can you imagine George W. Bush doing such a thing for some Republican president?
-I can't.
+I can’t.

 But the real issue now is not the “Deep Dish Sleazemeisters” from Chicago.
 They are who they are.
 Rod Blagojevich, Rahm Emanuel and Barack Obama are all cut from the same cloth.

 So now the time has come.
-The public has turned against the president.
+The public has turned against the President.
 The media has nothing to lose but its sad preconceptions and its laughable elitism.
-And there are plenty of things to investigate.
-Sestak is the least of it (although Dick Morris thinks it a felony).
+And there plenty of things to investigate.
+Sestak is the least of it (minor league).
 So too is the oil spill (an accident).
 These are not even the big stories.
-The big ones are about an economy that is in free fall, a foreign policy that allows dictators to flourish around the world and a Justice Department that has gone miles off the reservation.
+The big ones are about an economy that is in free fall, a foreign policy that allows dictators to flourish around the world and a justice department that has gone miles off the reservation.
 (Pajamas Media will be looking into that last one.
 Stay tuned.)
 Will new Woodwards and Bernsteins appear in the mainstream media to investigate any of these subjects?
-Or are they too much "true believers" to dare?
+Or are they too much “true believers” to dare?
 So far, there is no reason to be optimistic.